 Prioritising Schemes

-6.9 To help us meet DfT guidance the plan will need to include an indication of those schemes which are of a higher priority over others,
+6.9 To help us meet DfT guidance the plan will need to include an indication of those schemes which are of a higher priority over others, particularly for ESCC when applying for national funding.
+The current prioritised list of schemes is as outlined in figure 22, page 41.

 However, whilst this prioritisation process is important, it is also recognised that the schemes may not always come forward according to this prioritisation.
 It is essential that there is a degree of flexibility in the delivery of the plan.
 This because the plan is dependent on: